|Corrections/Dispatch Officer Applications (will be trained for both positions).|

 Dispatch Officer: The Dispatch Officer will work in the Communications Center which is a twenty-four hour, seven days per week operation which includes rotating 12 hour shifts that include nights, weekends, and holidays.
 Being the primary answering point for all emergency (911) and service calls from the public, this job fast-paced and requires multi-tasking skills and the ability to make quick decisions in violent and/or highly emotional situations while maintaining a courteous, calm, and effective demeanor utilizing a multi-agency Computer Aided Dispatch (CAD) system.
 You will enter and retrieve data in the system, process general information requests for the public or other agencies, and will assign, track, monitor, and disseminate information to field units via appropriate radio frequencies and computer systems.

-Must be 21 years of age.
+Must be 21 years of age (in some cases, this may be waived).

 High School Diploma or GED/HSE